nashville-software-school/client-side-mastery/book-2-the-novice/chapters/CLI_BASICS.md

     ```

     Make a function that automates this for you, where you simply type in the function name followed by the new repo URL.
-1. Once you have that working, augment the function to autopopulate the `.gitignore` with standard files and functions that should be ignored with the `echo` command.
+1. Once you have that working, use the `echo` command to augment the function to autopopulate the `.gitignore` with standard files and functions that should be ignored.